100 Notable alumni of

 -

-Marquis Antwane Daniels is an American former professional basketball player.
-He played college basketball at Auburn University before going undrafted in the 2003 NBA draft.
+Marquis Antwane Daniels is an American former professional basketball player in the National Basketball Association (NBA).
+He played college basketball for the Auburn Tigers before going undrafted in the 2003 NBA draft.
 He played his first three years for the Dallas Mavericks before being traded to the Indiana Pacers.
 Daniels then signed with the Boston Celtics in 2009 and the Milwaukee Bucks in 2012.

 -